perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 This requires the `gdc-client`, which can be downloaded at: https://gdc.cancer.gov/access-data/gdc-data-transfer-tool

-On linux, the command `export PATH=$PATH:/path/to/gdc-client/folder` can be useful to make sure that the `gdc-client` is found during the execution of `xaio_kidney_classif.py`.
+On a UNIX system, the command `export PATH=$PATH:/path/to/gdc-client/folder` can be useful to make sure that the `gdc-client` is found during the execution of `xaio_kidney_classif.py`.

 Remark: the execution of this step, i.e. the import of all samples,